PalisadoesFoundation/talawa-api/docs/docs/docs/getting-started/environment-variables.md

 - More information can be found at [this](https://github.com/pinojs/pino/blob/main/docs/api.md##logger-level) link.

+### API_SLOW_REQUEST_MS

+This environment variable is used to configure the threshold in milliseconds for identifying slow requests in talawa api.
+Requests that exceed this duration will be logged and tracked for performance monitoring purposes.

 ### API_MINIO_ACCESS_KEY

 This environment variable is used to configure the access key to the minio server for talawa api's minio client to connect with.